Help us to help you.....

 What if I was previously refused a hip/knee operation?

 Visit your GP Practice to talk about your health and discuss your options.
-If you have a BMI of 35 and over, you will be encouraged to take part in the Health and Wellbeing Programme.
-For some people losing weight means that they may not need an operation.
-More information to help you make an informed choice about your hip/knee operation is available here.
+If you a BMI or 30 and over, you will be encouraged to take part in the Health and Wellbeing Programme.

 Are there any exemptions to the programme?